rlinlen/aws-vllm-openwebui/README.md

    ```

 3. After deployment:
-   - The OpenWebUI URL will be displayed in the outputs
+   - The OpenWebUI URL will be displayed in the outputs (both HTTP and HTTPS URLs)
+   - The HTTPS URL uses CloudFront for secure access
    - Wait for the model to download and initialize (this may take several minutes)
-   - Access the OpenWebUI interface using the URL from the outputs
+   - Access the OpenWebUI interface using the HTTPS URL from the outputs

 ## Project Structure